esoterictemplates/template/docs/README.md

 [Template Repository][root] &copy; 2024-2025 [Esoteric Enderman][website]

-This template is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License][license] as published by the [Free Software Foundation][free-software-foundation], either [version 3][license] of the License, or (at your option) any later version.
+This template is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License][license] as published by the [Free Software Foundation][free-software-foundation], either [version 3][license] of the License, or (at your option) any later version.

 This template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License][license] for more details.
+See the [GNU Affero General Public License][license] for more details.

-You should have received a copy of the [GNU General Public License][license] along with this template.
+You should have received a copy of the [GNU Affero General Public License][license] along with this template.
 If not, see [gnu.org/licenses][licenses].

 ## Topics